-Most people are focused on saving for retirement so they’ll have the money they need to fund their income in retirement.
+Most people are focused on saving for retirement so they’ll have the money they need to fund their spending in retirement.
 However, ask most people how much they’re going to spend in retirement and they have no idea.
 To plan for retirement effectively, you need to have some sense of what your spending needs are actually going to be.

 One common approach is to find your “replacement ratio.”
 This is found by taking the income you made immediately prior to retirement and figuring out what percent of that income you think you’ll spend every year.
 The amount you’ll spend is the amount you’ll need to replace every year in one way or another.

-Most people end up needing less income in retirement than they did while working, because, among other smaller reasons:
+Most people end up needing less income in retirement than they did while working, because, among other reasons:

 - You don’t need to save for retirement anymore;